rOpenSpain/CatastRo/README.md

 ```
 direction <- getCOOR(CadastralReference, SRS,  Province, Municipality)

-# The argument SRS could be missed, in that case, CPMRC() returns the coordinates with which was stored
+# The argument SRS could be missed, in that case, getCOOR() returns the coordinates with which was stored

 print(direction)
 ```